Skip to main content

 email signatures

 It is helpful for emails to include an email signature that provides the sender’s full contact information.
 Below is a suggested signature format for university employees to use.
-Note that an optional boilerplate public-disclosure notice is the last element in the signature.
+Note that a boilerplate public-disclosure notice is the last element in the signature.

 Title